loft-sh/vcluster-plugin-example/README.md

 - [DevSpace](https://devspace.sh/cli/docs/quickstart), which is used to spin up a development environment
 - [Go](https://go.dev/dl/) programming language build tools

-If you want to develop within a remote Kubernetes cluster (as opposed to docker-desktop or minikube), make sure to exchange `PLUGIN_IMAGE` in the `devspace.yaml` with a valid registry path you can push to.

 After successfully setting up the tools, start the development environment with:
 ```
 devspace dev -n vcluster